ietf-wg-cellar/matroska-specification/notes.md

 For separate tracks, Matroska needs to define exactly which track does what.
 [TrackOperation]({{site.baseurl}}/index.html#TrackOperation) with [TrackCombinePlanes]({{site.baseurl}}/index.html#TrackCombinePlanes) do that.
 For more details look at [how TrackOperation works]({{site.baseurl}}/notes.html#track-operation).

-<em>The 3D support is still in infancy and may evolve to support more features.</em>
+The 3D support is still in infancy and may evolve to support more features.

-<em>The [StereoMode]({{site.baseurl}}/index.html#StereoMode) used to be part of Matroska v2 but it didn't meet the requirement for multiple tracks.
+The [StereoMode]({{site.baseurl}}/index.html#StereoMode) used to be part of Matroska v2 but it didn't meet the requirement for multiple tracks.
 There was also a bug in libmatroska prior to 0.9.0 that would save/read it as 0x53B9 instead of 0x53B8.
 Readers may support these legacy files by checking Matroska v2 or 0x53B9.
-The <a href="http://www.matroska.org/node/1/revisions/74/view#StereoMode">olders values</a> were 0: mono, 1: right eye, 2: left eye, 3: both eyes</em>
+The <a href="http://www.matroska.org/node/1/revisions/74/view#StereoMode">olders values</a> were 0: mono, 1: right eye, 2: left eye, 3: both eyes.

 # Track Operation